Pam Jeffords, Mercer

 Jennifer Zinn, Roche Diagnostics

-Senior Vice President, Specialty Business
+Senior Vice President, Physician Office Labs and Specialty Diagnostics

 Jennifer has a long history in medical diagnostics, including her leadership responsibility at Roche.
 Prior to her current role, Jennifer was Senior Vice President, Point of Care, focusing her team on providing innovative solutions when and where they’re needed most.
 She was a principal architect of the new commercial strategy when Roche reshaped the POC business, providing strong leadership when her team brought the cobas® Liat® system to the POC market, an integral part of developing Diagnostics That Follow the Patient.